ningpengtao-coder/gitlab-foss/doc/user/project/integrations/prometheus.md

 It is possible to display metrics charts within [GitLab Flavored Markdown](../../markdown.md#gitlab-flavored-markdown-gfm).

-To display a metric chart, include a link of the form `https://<root_url>/<project>/environments/<environment_id>/metrics`.
+To display the default metric charts (CPU & Memory), include a link of the form `https://<root_url>/<project>/environments/<environment_id>/metrics`.

-The following requirements must be met for the metric to unfurl:
+The following requirements must be met for the metrics to unfurl:

 - The `<environment_id>` must correspond to a real environment.
 - Prometheus must be monitoring the environment.